-Often the difference between professional and amateur-made garments is most visible in the fine details such as the shape of necklines and sleeves.
-Getting these right can be a lot trickier than it looks, and it's easy to end up with them looking twisted or uneven.
-Fortunately there are some simple precautions that even a beginner can take to improve their results.
+Often the difference between professional and amateur-made garments is in the finer detail; like the shape of necklines and sleeves.
+Getting these right can be trickier than it looks, and it’s easy to end up with them twisted or uneven.
+Fortunately, there are some simple precautions that even a beginner can take to improve their results.

-Sewing a simple hem might sound easy, but many people run into difficulty because they don't take account of the shape of the neckline.
-To see why this is a problem, take a piece of paper and cut a square shape out of the top of it.
-Then try to fold back the edges of the paper all the way round the area where the square is missing.
-You'll run into problems when you get to the corners.
-With a curved neckline these problems are still present, just less obvious as they are distributed all the way along.
+Sewing a simple hem might sound straightforward, however, people run into difficulty because they don’t consider the shape of the neckline.
+To understand why this is a problem, take a piece of paper and cut a square shape out of the top of it.
+Then try to fold back the edges of the paper all the way around the area where the square is missing.
+You’ll run into problems when you get to the corners.
+With a curved neckline, these problems are still present, only less visible as they have distributed all the way along.

-For this reason, if you try to sew all the way along a neckline like this in one smooth motion, you'll find that the fabric gradually bunches up, leading to pulling and distortion.
-The way to get around this is to split the neckline into sections - usually five or six will do, but you may need more if you're using a stiff fabric - and tack the hem down there first.
+For this reason, if you try to sew along a neckline like this in one smooth motion, you’ll find the fabric gradually bunches up, leading to pulling and distortion.
+The way to get around this is to split the neckline into sections – usually five or six will do.
+You may need more if you’re using a stiff fabric – and tack the hem down there first.
 This will give you a smoother curve.
 You can flatten the finished hem with an iron.

 When you’re making a garment for a specific person, it’s worth thinking carefully about their individual sleeve requirements.
 Somebody with underarm fat may need a wider sleeve but can be comfortable in a fairly straight one.
 A muscular arm will change shape more with movement and will require a looser sleeve or one that can stretch laterally.
 In either case, a sleeve cut too narrow will pull up and look too short.